dips-21/my_practice/SpringBoot_READ.md

 Spring Dependency Injection  (component scanning and creation of object using reflection ):-
 ================================================================================================
 In Dependency injection dependencies of an object are passed to it instead of the object getting it's own dependencies.
-Dependency can be passed through constructor or setter or field.
+Dependency can be passed through constructor or setter.
 It provides loose coupling.
 The object does not look up its dependencies and does not know the location or class of the dependencies, rather everything is taken care by the Spring Framework.